 Same as Notification procedures.
-Also, requesters should reasonably identify the record, specify the information they are contesting and the corrective action sought, and the reasons for the correction, with supporting justification showing how the record is incomplete, untimely, inaccurate or irrelevant.
-This procedure is in accordance with SSA Regulations (20 CFR 401.65(a)).
+Also, requester should reasonably identify the record, specify the information they are contesting and the corrective action sought, and the reasons for the correction, with supporting justification showing how the record is incomplete, untimely, inaccurate or irrelevant.
+These procedures are in accordance with SSA Regulations (20 CFR 401.65(a)).